 If you are a TV buff who enjoys tuning in each week for the latest episode of your favorite show, Hulu makes a great choice.
 Hulu is a joint venture between The Walt Disney Company, 21st Century Fox, NBCUniversal, and Time Warner, so subscribers can watch some of their favorite shows the next day after it airs on TV.

-Hulu offers two plans, a $7.99 plan with limited commercials, and a $11.99 plan with no commercials.
-There is also an add-on program for $8.99 a month for access to Showtime’s content.
+Hulu offers two plans, a $5.99 plan with limited commercials, and a $11.99 plan with no commercials.
+If you want live TV, there is an option to add it for an extra $39 per month.
+There is also an option to customize your plan for additional costs to add HBO, Cinemax, Showtime, and Starz.

-What sets Amazon apart from the other two streaming services is that while you can subscribe to only Amazon Video for $8.99 per month, it makes more sense to pay the $99 a year and get full access to all of Prime’s benefits.
+What sets Amazon apart from the other two streaming services is that while you can subscribe to only Amazon Video for $8.99 per month, it might make more sense to pay the $119 a year and get full access to all of Prime’s benefits.
 This includes the free 2-day shipping, Prime Music with over a million songs for streaming, unlimited photo storage, and free borrowing of books and magazines.

 A study reported that as of March of last year, Netflix had 4,563 movies and 2,445 shows available, while Hulu offered 6,656 movies and 3,588 shows, and Amazon Prime Video had 18,405 movies and 1,981 shows.